jha-ayush/ucb_fintech/Module_08_Project01/.ipynb_checkpoints/Readme-checkpoint.md

 # Financial Portfolio Analysis
-We're building a financial database and web application to analyze the performances of specific investment stocks & ETFs from FY 2019-2022
+We're building a financial database and web application to analyze the performances of specific investment stocks & ETFs from FY 2018-2022 to assess the impact of COVID during and post shutdown

 > [Deployment site](https://www.google.com "Project 01")